COVID-19 pandemic in Japan

-Tokyo is the most affected prefecture in Japan, with nearly 380,000 cases.
-The country also joined the list of 40 countries with the most COVID-19 cases on 9 January 2021, a few months after becoming the most affected country in East Asia by overtaking China in terms of the number of infections.
-About seven months later, on 14 August 2021, Japan joined the list of 30 countries with the most COVID-19 cases, a week after the number of confirmed cases in the country exceeded a million.
-On 15 September 2021, Japan joined the list of 25 countries with the most COVID-19 cases.
-Five weeks later, on 20 October 2021, the country left the list of 25 countries with the most COVID-19 cases.
-On a global scale, cases in Japan constitute about 0.7% of global cases.
+According to the official press release of the Ministry of Health, Labor and Welfare, at the end of 2020, the cumulative number of cases was 230,304 and the number of deaths was 3,414.

 The COVID-19 vaccination in Japan began on 17 February 2021, more than a month after the first anniversary of the beginning of the pandemic in the country was commemorated.
-As of 22 October 2021, about 96.4 million people in Japan received at least one dose of the COVID-19 vaccine while about 86.9 million were fully vaccinated.
+As of 22 October 2021, about 96.4 million people in Japan received at least one dose of the COVID-19 vaccine, while about 86.9 million were fully vaccinated.

 The Japanese government adopted various measures to limit or prevent the outbreak.
+Some observers describe this approach as constituting a unique "Japan Model" of COVID-19 response.
 On 30 January 2020, former prime minister Shinzo Abe established the Japan Anti-Coronavirus National Task Force to oversee the government's response to the pandemic.
 On 27 February 2020, he requested the temporary closure of all Japanese elementary, junior high, and high schools until early April 2020.
 On 7 April 2020, Abe proclaimed a one-month state of emergency for Tokyo and the prefectures of Kanagawa, Saitama, Chiba, Osaka, Hyogo, and Fukuoka.
 On 16 April 2020, the declaration was extended to the rest of the country for an indefinite period.
 The state of emergency was lifted in an increasing number of prefectures during May 2020, extending to the whole country by 25 May 2020.

-On 7 January 2021, Suga declared a state of emergency for Tokyo and the prefectures of Chiba, Saitama and Kanagawa effective from 8 January until 7 February.
+On 7 January 2021, Suga declared a state of emergency for Tokyo and the prefectures of Chiba, Saitama and Kanagawa, effective from 8 January until 7 February.
 Japan's death rate per capita from coronavirus is one of the lowest in the developed world, despite its aging population.
-Factors speculated to explain this include the government response, a milder strain of the virus, cultural habits such as bowing etiquette and wearing face masks, hand washing with sanitizing equipment, a protective genetic trait, and a relative immunity conferred by the mandatory BCG tuberculosis vaccine.
+Factors speculated to explain this include the government response, a milder strain of the virus, cultural habits such as bowing etiquette and wearing face masks, handwashing with sanitizing equipment, a protective genetic trait, and a relative immunity conferred by the mandatory BCG tuberculosis vaccine.
 In December 2021, the Ministry of Health, Labour and Welfare reported the number of excess deaths through July.
 The excess death toll was 12000 in COVID-19 and 11000 from natural causes due to the aging of the population, but the death toll from pneumonia fell by 5000 as a result of infection control measures taken by people.